Unveiling the Secrets of Milk Oolong Tea

 Teapot of milk oolong tea

 Milk oolong tea, also known as "Jin Xuan" or "Golden Daylily," is a unique and highly sought-after tea among tea connoisseurs.
 Its creamy and smooth taste, along with its distinct aroma, makes it a favorite among tea lovers.
-But what makes this tea so special?
-In this article, we will unveil the secrets of milk oolong tea and why it should be a staple in every tea lover's collection.

 The Origin of Milk Oolong Tea